nickelnkl/netscoin/doc/build-osx.md

         patch -p1 < contrib/homebrew/makefile.osx.patch

 *Update*: The above #2 step has been rebuilt here.
-Now before you proceed to building NetsCoind it is coing to be necessary to edit both the makefile and the NetsCoin-qt.pro file.
+Now before you proceed to building NiCKELd it is coing to be necessary to edit both the makefile and the NiCKEL-qt.pro file.
 You can find those edits in /contrib/homebrew/

 What you doing is fixing the locations of openssl, boost, and berkeley-db4 to the correct locations that homebrew installs.

-3. Build NetsCoind:
+3. Build NiCKELd:

         cd src
         make -f makefile.osx